xaynia/CART-253/topics/Assignments/Mod-jam/README.md

 - **Title Screen**:
   - Arcade-style appearance.
-  - Instruction to "Press 'Enter' to start."
+  - Instruction to "'Click' to start."
   - **Instructions Display**: "Move with your mouse, click to catch flies."

 - **Game Over Screen**: